 The burden of proof is the duty to prove, or disprove a fact.

 Criminal cases require a higher standard of evidence to prove beyond a reasonable doubt the crime was committed by the defendant.

-Civil cases are dependent on a preponderance of evidence which based on convincing evidence and its probable truth or accuracy.
-An example of one clearly knowledgeable witness may provide a preponderance of evidence over a dozen witnesses with hazy or speculative testimony, or a signed agreement with definite terms.
+Civil cases are dependent on a preponderance of evidence which is based on convincing evidence and its probable truth or accuracy.
+An example of one clearly knowledgeable witness or a signed agreement with definite terms may provide a preponderance of evidence over a dozen witnesses with hazy or speculative testimony, A preponderance of evidence is described as enough (weight) evidence to make it morelikelythannotthatthefact is true.

-Watch this short video explaining reasonable doubt and burden of proof.
+Here is another short video explaining reasonable doubt and the burden of proof.

 Statute of Limitations

 The statute of limitations is the period of time after which no prosecution can be initiated.